-Routers that form the Internet's routing infrastructure maintain state at various layers of detail and function.
+Routers that form the internet routing infrastructure maintain state at various layers of detail and function.
 For example, a typical router maintains a Routing Information Base (RIB), and implements routing protocols such as OSPF, ISIS, and BGP to exchange protocol state and other information about the state of the network with other routers.

-Routers know how to convert all of this information into the forwarding operations that are installed in the forwarding plane.
-The forwarding plane and the specified forwarding operations then contain active state information that describes the expected and observed operational behavior of the router and which is also needed by the network applications.
+Routers convert all of this information into forwarding entries which are then used to forward packets and flows between network elements.
+The forwarding plane and the specified forwarding entries then contain active state information that describes the expected and observed operational behavior of the router and which is also needed by the network applications.
 Network-oriented applications require easy access to this information to learn the network topology, to verify that programmed state is installed in the forwarding plane, to measure the behavior of various flows, routes or forwarding entries, as well as to understand the configured and active states of the router.

 This document sets out an architecture for a common, standards-based interface to this information.
 This Interface to the Routing System (I2RS) facilitates control and observation of the routing-related state (for example, a Routing Element RIB manager's state), as well as enabling network-oriented applications to be built on top of today's routed networks.
-The I2RS is a programmatic asynchronous interface for transferring state into and out of the Internet's routing system.
+The I2RS is a programmatic asynchronous interface for transferring state into and out of the internet routing system.
 This I2RS architecture recognizes that the routing system and a router's OS provide useful mechanisms that applications could harness to accomplish application-level goals.